Adult Ministries

 Altar Servers

 Two or three Altar Servers assist the priest at each Mass.
-Servers are students from the School and Religious Education Program, 5th thru 8th grade, who are willing to train and be present to serve the priest in the actions of the Mass, the celebration of various sacraments and other church services.
-Ministry training, attendance and in-service required.
-Call the parish office to contact the Altar Server Coordinator.
+Altar Servers are students from the School and Religious Education Program who are willing to train and be present to serve the priest in the actions of the Mass.
+The training program is open to all students beginning in 5th grade, and is ordinarily held in the Fall.

 For More Information, Contact